oVirt/ovirt-site/source/documentation/how-to/virtual-machines/create-a-windows-2012-virtual-machine.html.md

 title: How to Create a Windows 2012 Virtual Machine
 category: howto
 authors: nkesick
-wiki_title: How to create a Windows 2012 Virtual Machine
-wiki_revision_count: 4
-wiki_last_updated: 2014-01-01
 ---

 # How to Create a Windows 2012 Virtual Machine